 During the week you will attend lectures and participate in labs in the state of the art Earth Sciences department.
-Lectures will cover a broad range of topics including; plate tectonics, volcanism, seismology, palaeontology, mineralogy, planetary geology, geophysics and oceanography.
+Lectures will cover a broad range of topics including; plate tectonics, volcanology, seismology, palaeontology, mineralogy, planetary geology, geophysics and oceanography.
 Labs will allow students to explore the methods and mechanics behind the themes in lectures, with help from experts and postgraduate demonstrators.
-In addition, one afternoon will be spent carrying out research in Oxford’s beautiful Museum of Natural History.
+In addition, there will be an opportunity to experience an Earth Sciences field trip, on a half-day local excursion - weather permitting!
+As well as a tour of Oxford’s beautiful Museum of Natural History.

 Since Earth Sciences is not an option at A level or IB, this course aims to give you a good representation of the areas explored in the undergraduate course.
 It also aims to develop your analytical skills, communication skills and give context to basic concepts you may have covered in physics, maths or chemistry.